AdobeDocs/adobe-io-events/src/pages/guides/index.md

 ## Security Considerations

-Your webhook URL must necessarily be accessible from the open internet.
-This means third-party actors can send forged requests to it, tricking your application into handling fake events.

-To prevent this from happening, Adobe I/O Events has a robust event validation process in place as defined below that allows users to secure their webhook.

 <InlineAlert variant="info" slots="text"/>
-Adobe strongly encourages validating your webhook deliveries using this new mechanism to avoid processing "events" received from malicious third-party actors and make sure your webhook continues to receive events.
+Adobe strongly encourages securing your webhook deliveries to avoid processing malicious request.

-### Improved and Resilient Security Verification for Webhook Events

-For a more robust and reliable verification, Adobe I/O Events adds below security validations for events delivered to your webhook.
+Indeed, as your webhook URL must necessarily be accessible from the open internet, third-party actors can send forged requests to it, tricking your application into handling fake events.

+To prevent this from happening, Adobe I/O Events offers two options for securing your webhook deliveries:
+* Adobe I/O Events Digital Signature
+* Adobe I/O Events  `mTLS` support

+Both options are described below, pick just one, implementing both would be a waste of resources.

+### Adobe I/O Events Digital Signature

 - Adobe I/O Events sends an additional field of `recipient_client_id` as part of your event payload.
 - The event payload is signed digitally using a fixed public/private key pair generated by Adobe I/O Events.
 The digital signature is sent as a webhook request header.